 She has completed her manual therapy levels 1 and 2 and is certified in the Mckenzie cervical and lumbar method.
 She has taken multiple courses in orthopedics and has also taken an interest in the Mézières method (levels 1 and 2).
 She has just completed a course in vestibular rehabilitation.

 Sylvie is a person full of joy and energy.
 Physical activities such as running, golf, yoga and fitness training are part of her daily routine.
 In addition, travel, outings and reading nourishes her search for adventure!

 She is very open-minded and always in a good mood.
-She will be able to support you in your rehabilitation and get you back on your feet as quickly as possible.
+She will be able to support you in your rehabilitation and get you back on your feet according to your needs and priorities.

 Ever since she was little, Angela has stayed grounded at home by baking up a storm (and enjoying the fruits of her labour!), as well as playing with her two cats.
 She also loves spending time with her friends trying out new restaurants, going to the beach and spending weekends at the cottage.